How to Renew Maryland Medicaid

 How to complete your Maryland Medical Assistance renewal

-Log into your Maryland Health Connection account at marylandhealthconnection.gov.
-Update any changed information and submit your renewal form online.
+- Online — log into your Maryland Health Connection account at marylandhealthconnection.gov, update any changed information, and submit your renewal form

-Visit your local Department of Social Services (DSS) office or a certified enrollment assister.
-Find locations at dhs.maryland.gov.
+- In person — visit your local Department of Social Services (DSS) office or a certified enrollment assister; find locations at dhs.maryland.gov

-Complete your paper renewal form and mail to your local DSS office.
-Include copies of any required documents — keep originals for your records.
+- By mail — complete your paper renewal form and mail it to your local DSS office, including copies of any required documents (keep originals for your records)

 Documents you may need for renewal